-By this definition, the most common toxins come poor diet and poor digestion, where undigested food ferments in the digestive tract, creating an acidic environment in the body.
-In addition, medications, drugs, alcohol, tobacco, environmental toxins (air and water pollution, for example), smoke, pesticides, electromagnetic frequencies and radiation from appliances (think microwaves, cell phones, wireless internet) also harm the body.
+By this definition, the most common toxins come from poor diet and poor digestion, where undigested food ferments in the digestive tract, creating an acidic environment in the body.
+Additionally, medications, drugs, alcohol, tobacco, environmental toxins (air and water pollution, for example), smoke, pesticides, electromagnetic frequencies and radiation from appliances (think microwaves, cell phones, wireless internet) also harm the body.

 And those are just from the outside.
 Negative thoughts and a bad attitude – if they persist long enough – have been shown to cause physiological harm in the form of excessive stress.